Every once in a while, we may find ourselves wallowing in self-pity and unable to move on.

 Of course not.
 The same then should be true for feeling sorry for yourself.
 Stop.
 Let go and live on.

 Read related article: The 100 Best Self Help Books of All Time

-#2 Realize you are not alone.
+Realize that you are not alone

 As life would have it, you are not the first and won’t be the last to experience what you are facing.

 Many others have suffered the same and worse, and have made it through, recovered and gone on with their lives.
 Disappointment, rejection, loss, and failure can be hard to take.

 However, they are often the result of efforts and attempts.
 Looking at it from a different perspective, we can turn them into encouragement through the lens of “well at least I tried” and “I know now that this way doesn’t work so let me try another.”
 These negatives can be turned into positives to help you grow.

 I’ve sent out invitations to many a pity party, but no one ever shows.
 I can imagine why.
 Who would willingly want to attend an event full of Debbie Downers and Frowning Franks?

 Accept the fact that no one is ever going to join you in your pointless path of self-pity.
 Again, accept the circumstances for what they are, salvage what useful material that can be had and use that to build a bridge to cross over this temporal valley.